LuisSalvadorNeo4j/fraud-detection-training/queries/fraud_detection_with_neo4j.md

 Queries can be copied from the tutorial to [workspace](https://workspace-preview.neo4j.io/) UI.

-Alternatively to the copy/paste approach, you'll have a better experience downloading this workspace [script](./queries/queries_for_aura_workspace.csv) and import it to the workspace bookmarks sections.
+Alternatively to the copy/paste approach, you'll have a better experience downloading this workspace [script](./queries/queries_for_aura_workspace.csv) and importing it to the workspace bookmarks sections.

 ![import bookmarks](../assets/images/import_script.png)